dwaipayan-bond013/Power-BI-Portfolio-Projects/Car Sales/README.md

   <img src="Poster.PNG" width="1100px">
 </p>

-## 📊 Overview
+## 📊 Business Problem

+The car sales industry faces challenges in optimizing inventory management, marketing strategies, and sales performance, which are critical for sustaining long-term growth.
+Despite experiencing an overall increase in both the total sales volume and average price per vehicle, dealerships are encountering several performance bottlenecks that require immediate attention.
+These include fluctuating sales trends, regional disparities, and underperforming vehicle brands.
+Additionally, while certain body styles and colors are performing better than others, the dealerships are not aligning their stock with consumer preferences effectively.

-The objective of this project is to design and implement a comprehensive business intelligence dashboard using Power BI to monitor, analyze, and derive insights from car sales data.
-This dashboard is intended to serve as a decision-support system for automotive dealership executives, sales managers, and operational teams by providing a real-time, visual representation of key sales metrics and patterns.
+To address these challenges, the goal is to develop a data-driven strategy that optimizes inventory allocation, refines regional sales efforts, boosts underperforming brands, and better aligns marketing strategies with customer preferences.This dashboard is intended to serve as a decision-support system for automotive dealership executives, sales managers, and operational teams by providing a real-time, visual representation of key sales metrics and patterns.

 ## Dataset Used